arijitgupta42/arijitgupta42/README.md

 - 💬 I'm knowledgable in PyTorch, Tensorflow and ReactJS

-- 📫 How to reach me: Feel free to drop a [mail](mailto:arijitgupta2000@gail.com) for any sort of collaborations or drop me a messgae on my [LinkedIn](https://www.linkedin.com/in/arijitgupta42/)
+- 📫 How to reach me: Feel free to drop me a [mail](mailto:arijitgupta2000@gail.com) for any sort of collaborations or message me on [LinkedIn](https://www.linkedin.com/in/arijitgupta42/)

 <!--